GiovanniIapaolo/GiovanniIapaolo/README.md

 📌 Safety and trust <br>
 💻 Self-development skills to keep up to date with fast-changing trends <br>
 🚀 Shared understanding <br>
-📑 An understanding of the latest trends and their role in a commercial environment<br>
+📑 An understanding of the latest trends and their role in a commercial environment

 # How I work